 The programs under the Institute are composed of Post Graduate Diploma in Teaching/for Teachers, and Educational Planning and Management (both undergraduate and post graduate level).
 The programs are aimed at producing competent and committed professionals who are expected to serve different purposes in the areas of education.
 To make it explicit, PGDT graduates are qualified to work in the secondary schools by making the instructional process learner-centered that will lead to the production of problem solving citizens.

 Besides, the Institute by its unique nature is contributing its part to the University’s commitment in the area of competency building in terms of knowledge and skills.
 Thus, with its improved structure including teacher education and curriculum studies department, given its rich experiences in teacher education and the current human resource demand in the sector has become critical to launch post graduate program in curriculum and instruction.
-Recently, the Department of Teacher Education and Curriculum Studies has four assistant professors (three PhD holders), five PhD candidates, and 4 MA holders) and specialties.
+Currently, the Department of Teacher Education and Curriculum Studies has four Associate professors with PhD, Five Assistant Professor with PhD, Six Assistant Professors and Three Lecturer staffs.